Escrow Agreement: best practice to ensure business continuity

 The main difference between the two forms of Escrow agreements is the number of entities involved.

 The basic escrow contract takes the form of an escrow clause signed between the Beneficiary and the Digital Asset Owner.
 This escrow clause can be a standalone contract or part of a broader agreement entered into between the Beneficiary and the Digital Asset Owner.
-Vaultinum can assist Digital Asset Owners in drafting an escrow clause (email@example.com).
-The Escrow Agent is not a party to the agreement containing the escrow clause.
-However, the Escrow Agent is mentioned in the clause as the trusted entity with which a copy of the Digital Asset Owner will be placed for safe-keeping.
+Vaultinum, is a trusted software escrow service provider and can assist Digital Asset Owners in drafting an escrow clause.
+The Escrow Agent is not a party to the agreement containing the software escrow clause.
+However, the Software escrow service provider is mentioned in the clause as the trusted entity with which a copy of the Digital Asset Owner will be placed for safe-keeping.

 Risk is at the heart of the Escrow system and risk mitigation its essence.
 Dependencies create risk.
 Risk needs to be identified, documented and mitigated.
 Both the Digital Asset Owner and the user or licensee of the Digital Asset need to recognize the importance of protecting the Digital Asset.

-Using Escrow services, demonstrates that the risk has been identified, documented and is being dealt with.
+Using software escrow services, demonstrates that the risk has been identified, documented and is being dealt with.

 This is because of the following: